DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDrawer/1 Configuration/closeOnOutsideClick.md

 **true** if the UI component should be closed; otherwise **false**.

 ---
-The function passed to this option enables you to specify a custom condition for UI component closing.
+The function passed to this property enables you to specify a custom condition for UI component closing.
 For instance, you can prevent closing until a user clicks a specific element on the view:

 ---
 #####jQuery